kaimfrai/atr/README.md

 ### Logic

 Allows for combination of predicates into a logical term.
 The term is optimized as much as possible, such as optimizing A or not A into a tautology.
-The optimization is performed without type-information which saves many template instantiations which would be required otherwise, saving hours of compilation time for complex terms with many different predicates.
+The optimization is performed without type-information which saves many template instantiations that would be required otherwise, saving hours of compilation time for complex terms with many different types of predicates.
 For efficient buffer usages, a maximum literal and clause limit applies.
 A term may be used as an argument for the concept ProtoConstraint, resulting in a concept which evaluates the type according to the predicates.
 Using a term as a template argument makes it possible to customize constraints in functions and classes via its template arguments.
 It is particularily useful to create ad-hoc constraints when specifying an interface in ATR.

+### Math

+A collection of basic mathmetical operations enabled for constexpr.

+### Memory

+Aims for type-safe operations on pointers.
+For example int* can nomrally be incremented by any integer number.
+Ideally, it should only be incremented by values representing multiples of the byte width of an integer: Memory::ByteWidth<int>.
+Values representing a bit width can be easily converted to values representing a byte width, without mixing up the unit.

 ### Predicate